-Employee Benefits and programs
+4. Employee Benefits and Development programs

-Employee benefits (e.g. health screening, health and medical benefits, leave passage) are used to foster employee value proposition and wellness to ensure the overall well-being of our employees.
+Employee benefits (e.g. health screening, health and medical benefits, leave passage) are used to foster employee value proposition and wellness to ensure the overall well-being of our employees while employee development programmes (e.g. development opportunities) are used to upgrade the employee skills and take on assignments within the Group.
 These are being reviewed annually to ensure HLFG remains competitive in the industry and that the employees are well taken care of.